pmem/pmdk/src/include/libpmemobj/README.md

 This is the experimental C++ API for libpmemobj.

-During the development of libpmemobj, many difficulties were encountered and comrpomises were made to make the C API as much user-friendly as possible.
+During the development of libpmemobj, many difficulties were encountered and compromises were made to make the C API as much user-friendly as possible.
 This is mostly due to the semantics of the C language.
 Since C++ is a more expressive language, it was natural to try and bridge the gap using native C++ features.